aqil18/ubc-workday-hero/README.md

 # UBC Workday Hero

-I created a useful chrome extension that anyone can use to get a quick overview of the course they are viewing on Workday and ease the many Workday headaches!
+I created a useful chrome extension that anyone can use to get a quick overview of the course they are viewing on UBC Workday and ease the many Workday headaches!

 ## What does it provide
 - 🔷 Average grade information on a course from UBC Grades